Skip to main content

 Keyboard Emulation Mode

-Many barcode scanners ship in keyboard emulation mode by default, which is not supported.
-You must switch your scanner to RS232 mode or USB-COM mode using either:
+Many barcode scanners ship in keyboard emulation mode by default, which is not supported by this reader driver.
+Switch your scanner to RS-232 mode or USB-COM mode using either:

 • A physical switch on the scanner